gtwilkins/Locass/README.md

 	sudo make install

 ## Use
 Locass assembly requires three steps.
 The first two steps are preprocessing steps that must be performed once for a given read dataset.
 Once preprocessing is complete, assembly can be repeated without the first two steps.
+The commands for these three steps are as follows:

+	locass index
+	locass calibrate
+	locass assemble

+To full usage of a command can be viewed with:

+	locasss <command> -h

 ### Step 1: Read indexing
 The sequence read dataset must be indexed to allow for rapid assembly with the `index` command.